Time to get your surf boards up and swimsuits on!

 Tip: Do you remember the 1960s TV sitcom “I Dream of Jeannie”?
 It was filmed along the Space Coast and the plot followed the lives of Jeannie, a magic genie (played by Barbara Eden) and Nelson, a NASA astronaut (played by Larry Hagman).
 It was set in Cocoa Beach and check this out: You can still visit Nelson’s house.

 Londonderry City, or Derry City as it’s also known, is a great base for exploring the north coast of Ireland, where the surf is cold but colossal.
 You can head right to Northern Ireland or drive left to Donegal in the Republic of Ireland.
 Either route offers excellent surfing.

 If you decide to turn right from Londonderry, Castlerock’s just a short train trip away – and the coastal train trip has been called the prettiest route in Europe.
 As for Portrush, it’s famous for the best pub music in Northern Ireland.
-Find the location of surf beaches and surf schools at Outdoor NI.

 Tip: Do explore Derry City.
 The old city centre is enclosed by a massive wall, built in 1613-1619.
 These walls make Derry one of the finest examples of walled cities in Europe.
 The town is also famous for microbreweries, cafes and pubs with excellent live music and “craic” – an Irish Gaelic word that roughly means “having fun, together”.